 Sometimes, an architect becomes involved with a site after a development has taken place and has access to Design Engineering Plans.
 In relation to the physical features of the site, one should NEVER, EVER, EVER USE SUCH information to undertake design work (it may well be of use in relation to the Building Design but not Civil Engineering matters); One should ALWAYS SEEK an actual As Constructed Survey (a fresh Detail Survey) of the site to be developed.
 Earthworks and roads rarely reflect the design intent.

 Invariably the surveyor will undertake this survey on Australian Height Datum (AHD) and Map Grid of Australia (MGA).
-In some rare cases the survey will be on an Arbitrary Datum due to lack of availability of Survey Control (available State Marks that provide AHD & MGA)
+In some rare cases in the past (pre GPS days) the survey could be on an Arbitrary Datum due to lack of availability of Survey Control (available State Marks that provide AHD & MGA).
+This should no longer be the case and the instructor should demand AHD/MGA.

 Whatever the Datum adopted by the Surveyor, there is a preference that this data not be ROTATED, RE-SCALED or 'SHIFTED' by others who follow in the design process.